franknmungai/react-hackathon/docs/10-game-over.md

 ```

 :::note
-Ensure that the early conditional _return_ for _gameOver_ is used after all your hooks have been defined.
+Ensure that the early conditional _return_ for _gameOver_ is used after all your hooks have been declared.

 ```java
  if (gameOver) {